SimplifyJobs/fastapi-gcp-tasks/README.md

 ## Contributing

-- Run `pre-commit install` on your local to get pre-commit hook.
+- Run the `format.sh` and `lint.sh` scripts before raising a PR.
-- Make changes and raise a PR!
+- Add examples and/or tests for new features.
 - If the change is massive, open an issue to discuss it before writing code.

 ## License

 This project is licensed under the terms of the MIT license.
-This project was forked from [fastapi-cloud-tasks](https://github.com/Adori/fastapi-cloud-tasks) under the MIT license.
+This project was forked from [fastapi-gcp-tasks](https://github.com/Adori/fastapi-gcp-tasks) under the MIT license.
 All changes made to the original project are also licensed under the MIT license.

 ## Disclaimer